Graphic Design 1 Projects

 Are you finding an image off of Google?
 Make sure to find a large image.
 Follow the video directions on how to find a large enough image and how to bring it into Photoshop.

 If your image is larger than the box, that is OK because you will learn how to use clipping masks.
 The clipping mask tutorial is on the Resources page.
 We will talk about this more in the future.

 Remember, you can’t make a photo larger than it is when you bring it into Photoshop.
 If it is small, you will need to find another photo!

 After having your grid and image ready, watch the Pop Art Tutorial to learn how to create your own design.
 You are not creating the Ice Cube design in the tutorial.
 You are creating your own design.

 Note - Play around with different filters other than Cutout if you like.

 1. Your PSD file and JPG files are turned in.

-2. Accuracy and attention to details are used while creating clipping paths.
+2. Accuracy and attention to details are used while creating clipping paths with the pen tool.

 1. Create a new folder in your Final and title it “Pop Art” if you have not already.